Custer Gallatin National Forest flood assessment | Explore Big Sky

 Current Status

-Aerial and ground-based crews are starting to assess and gather critical information about flooding damage across the Absaroka-Beartooth Complex, which encompasses portions of the Beartooth, Gardiner and Yellowstone Ranger Districts.

-Teams of three are gathering site-specific data, photographs and information on flood-damaged infrastructure.
-Teams consist of a mix of hydrology, engineering and recreation personnel.
-Crews will assess stability and potential damage to roads, bridges, culverts or embankments, along with additional data on area-wide recreational facilities, access points, trailheads, transportation system roads and trails.
+Ground-based teams and helicopter reconnaissance flights continue over much of the flood damaged roads, trails, and recreation facilities on the Custer Gallatin National Forest.

-The information gathered will be provided in a package to Federal Highways Emergency Relief for Federally Owned Roads Program applying for emergency assistance, as well as helping to prioritize and seek other funding opportunities for recreational facilities or administrative sites damaged by flood waters.
+Critical information regarding access points, bridge and road stability, culverts, embankments, and recreational sites is being gathered and prepared for a package to Federal Highways Emergency Relief for Federally Owned Roads Program.
+Emergency assistance operations are ongoing, and the assessment data will help prioritize and seek additional funding opportunities for recreational facilities or administrative sites damaged by flood waters.

+Damage assessments have been conducted on East Rosebud Road and recreational facilities as well as Main Fork Rock Creek Road.
+These areas will be closed for the foreseeable future due to extensive flooding damage from completely lost chunks of road, stream rechanneling, bridge failures and significant deposits of large rock and debris.
+Further in-depth assessment will continue through July 1.

+Yellowstone and Gardiner Ranger Districts are open with select site, road and area closures due to flooding damage.
+Beartooth Ranger District will partially open Friday afternoon.

 Weather